 Learn about the SUMRS Award on the Research & Creative Work site

-Many times, faculty begin their collaboration with The Honors Program through working with students as a faculty research mentor in an Honors option course.
-In these classes, faculty work closely with students to create and complete an additional unit of study focused on the students’ more personalized interests in the discipline.
+In H-option courses, faculty work closely with students to create and complete an additional unit of study focused on the students’ more personalized interests in the discipline.
 This additional unit may be an extra assignment or research project pre-designed by the faculty member.
 Or, it may be a unit of study wholly created by the Honors students.
 Faculty will receive a $100 stipend for each honors student they mentor in an h option course.

-Honors students may also elect to petition their course instructors to create H-option sections for non-Honors courses they wish to take or in which they are registered.
+Honors students, faculty, or advisors may also elect to petition their course instructors to add H-option sections for existing courses.
 This Honors Option petition process will consist of the following steps:

-- Honors students interested in proposing an H option section of a non-Honors course will schedule an individual appointment with the course instructor to discuss the possibilities for doing so.
+- Honors students interested in proposing an H option section of a non-Honors course will contact the course instructor to obtain their approval.

 - If the instructor agrees to working with the Honors student in an H option class, together they will develop the unit of study, decide upon the desired deliverable, and designate the method of discipline-specific assessment of the project.*